Child corporal punishment

 refusing to eat, etc. Variations on the punishment include the use of acetic

-acid (vinegar), lemon juice, soap or some other highly noxious substance.
+acid (vinegar), lemon juice, soap or some other substance that is highly noxious when swallowed.

 According to the Washington Post: